lrcruzg/Turing_Machine_Simulator/README.md

 ## Usage

-To run the program on the terminal execute:
+To run the program, on the terminal execute:

 ```
 python3 main.py